nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

 # Mashroom HTTP proxy

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-Adds a service for forwarding requests to a target URI.
+This plugin adds a service for forwarding requests to a target URI.
 It supports HTTP, HTTPS and WebSockets (only the default/nodeHttpProxy implementation, see below).

 ## Usage